pprachas/fenics_arclength/README.md

 \mathcal{R}(\mathbf{u}_{n+1},\lambda_{n+1}) = F^{int}(\mathbf{u}_{n+1};\mathbf{u}_{n})-\lambda^k F^{ext}
 ```

-In this case the tangential stiffness matrix $K_T$ can be contructed using just the internal energy (i.e. $K_T = \frac{\partial F^{int}(\mathbf u_{n+1};\mathbf u_n)}{\partial \mathbf{u}_n}$)
+In this case the tangential stiffness matrix $K_T$ can be constructed using just the internal energy (i.e. $K_T = \frac{\partial F^{int}(\mathbf u_{n+1};\mathbf u_n)}{\partial \mathbf{u}_n}$)

 #### Non-conservative loading
 In the case where the external force depends on the solution $u$, the above assumption cannot be made and the whole residual must be taken into account when constructing the tangential stiffness matrix $K_T$.
 As a result, $K_T$ will be non-symmetric.
 Examples of these specific special cases are applied moments around a fixed axis, follower loads (i.e. loads that change direction based on the deformed configuration), pressure loads, etc.

 ### The Arc-length method
 One of the main drawbacks of Newton's method is its inability to trace equilibrium paths with limit points.
 As a workaround, the load parameter $\lambda_n$ is now also an unknown parameter at each increment, and additional arc-length constraint is added.
-In this repository, we implement both the arc-length method for force control (i.e. problems with force boundary condtions) and displacement control (i.e problems with non-homogenous displacement boundary conditions).
+In this repository, we implement both the arc-length method for force control (i.e. problems with force boundary conditions) and displacement control (i.e problems with non-homogenous displacement boundary conditions).
 #### Force Control
-The additional arc-length contraint for force control is:
+The additional arc-length constraint for force control is:

 ```math
 \mathcal{A}(\mathbf{\mathbf{u}_{n+1}},\lambda_{n+1}) = \Delta\mathbf{u}^T\Delta\mathbf{u} + \psi\Delta\lambda^2 F_{ext}(\mathbf{u}_{n})^T F_{ext}(\mathbf{u}_{n})-\Delta s